leongxingyu/tp/docs/UserGuide.md

 4. In the command prompt terminal, run StockPal using the command `java -jar stockpal.jar`.

+# Glossary

+PID (Product ID) - a number that we use to keep track of the products.

+CLI (Command Line Interface) - a text-based interface used to interact with our program by entering commands into a terminal.

+CSV (Comma-Separated Values) - a file format used to store tabular data.
+Each line represents a row of data, and each field within a row is separated by a comma

 ## Features
 > ## Notes about the command format